huggingface/evaluation-guidebook/contents/human-evaluation/tips-and-tricks.md

 Sometimes teams face contraints on time and resources but don't want to sacrifice on the pros of human evaluation.
 In these cases, you may use the help of models to make the task more efficient.

 - **Model-aided annotation**: You may use the predictions or generations of a model as pre-annotations, so that the annotation team doesn't need to start from scratch.
-Just note that this could introduce biases and that if the results of the model aren't good enough it may add more work and noise instead of helping.
+Just note that this could introduce the model's biases into human annotations, and that if the model's accuracy is poor it may increase work for annotators.

 - **Supervise model as a judge**: You can combine the power of the model as a judge methodology (see the section on "Model as a judge") and human supervisors who validate or discard the results.
 Note that the biases discussed in the "Pros and cons of human evaluation" will apply here.